IntersectMBO/draft-constitution/2024-12-05/README.md

 Cardano Constitutional Convention.

-Edits were made to the [2024-12-04 draft](../2024-12-04/) from delegate discussions in addition to a few technical fixes.
+Edits were made to the [2024-12-04 draft](../2024-12-04/) from delegate discussions in addition to a few technical fixes, to reach this draft.
+Which was then endorsed via on-chain vote.

 ### Files